heusalagroup/fi.hg.ui/README.md

 # @sendanor/ui

-For now this repository is only for [issue tracking](https://github.com/sendanor/ui/issues).
+For now this repository is only for [issue tracking](https://github.com/sendanor/ui/issues) and demo purposes.

-Demo is available at [lomake.app](https://www.lomake.app/builder).
+We will possibly release our UI components as a library later -- once we have a first stable release.

-We will possibly release our UI components as a library once we have a first stable release.
+Builder demo available at [lomake.app](https://www.lomake.app/builder).

-### The iframe usage
+### The iframe demo

 Here's a iframe POC how to use the frame: